-- Keep the description to around 155 characters so it appears in the search results completely
+Keep the description to around 155 characters so it appears in the search results completely

-So although search engines don’t use the meta description tag directly, when your site does appear in the results, give the reader a reason to visit your site.
+So although search engines don’t use the meta description tag directly, a well-written meta-description will give the reader a reason to visit your site.

 Create keyword rich page and post URLs